 Dammit!
 These moles are clearly a force to be reckoned with and we're not too keen on their badger on a stick plan either.
 Desperate times call for desperate measures.
-And who better to have on your side in a desperate situation than the always desperate Big Cheese Badger.
-And he's come up with a foolproof plan for getting rid of the moles by getting rid of their homes - yes, that's right, the Big Cheese Badger will remove all the underground!
+And who better to have on your side in a desperate situation than the always desperate Big Cheese Badger?
+And he's come up with a foolproof plan to destroy the moles by first destroying their homes - yes, that's right, the Big Cheese Badger will remove all the underground!
 No stone will be left unturned!

 The Big Cheese Badger's ambitious plans involve removing the underground by excavating a five mile gap underneath the surface of the world and installing five-mile tall support beams to prevent the surface from collapsing.
 This is good news for local entrepreneur Chester Chucklenuts, whose business specialises in manufacturing five-mile long support beams.
 Just last year Chester's company nearly went under due to a complete lack of interest in his product but luckily he had the foresight to keep the business going by getting progressively deeper into debt.
 And now his belief in his product has paid off as his five-mile long factory now employs extra staff to manufacture the Big Cheese Badger's order of ten billion five-mile long support beams.